datkk06/OpenStack-Tutorial/Content/open-vswitch.md

                 type: internal
 ```

-Start a second VM making sure the new VM is started on the second Compute node (this can be achieved in many ways, forcing the avalibility zone, for example).
+Start a second VM making sure the new VM is started on the second Compute node (this can be achieved in many ways, forcing the avalibility zone, see [Cloud Scaling](https://github.com/kalise/OpenStack-Tutorial/blob/master/Content/scale.md)).

 ```
 # source keystonerc_demo